timquinlan/nginxplus_dynamic_rewrites/README.md

     cd nginxplus_dynamic_rewrites
     docker-compose up

 This demo explores using the NGINX+ keyvalue store to store rewrite info.
 I chose the keyvalue store since one can create/update/remove entries on the fly with an api call.
 The demo is a docker-compose instance that spins up just one node, that node has multiple virtual servers that do different things.
-Before moving forward, you must populate the keyvalue stores with the appropriate test data:
+Before moving forward, you must populate the keyvalue stores with the appropriate test data.
+This command populates three separate keyvalue zones: rewrites, timebounds and csv_data.
+Rewrites is used in the first scenario, rewrites and timebounds are used in the second scenario and csv_data is used in the third scenario.

     curl -s -X POST -d '{"/abc":"/rewritten"}' localhost/api/8/http/keyvals/rewrites